Organwolf/100-days-of-code/log.md

 ### Day 45: April 16, 2020

 **Today's Progress**: Added a like component to the vidley app (an app that displays movies).
 The component can be found here: `src > components > common > like.jsx` ([link](https://github.com/Organwolf/ReactJS/tree/react-bootstrap/vidly/src/components/common)).

+<ins>Like Component architecture</ins>
+Input: liked (boolean), onClick (event handler).
+Output: onClick.

 I also started working on pagination for the app.

 ##### Pagination - Interface